ebaauw/homebridge-rpi/README.md

 To interact with HomeKit, you need Siri or a HomeKit app on an iPhone, Apple Watch, iPad, iPod Touch, or Apple TV (4th generation or later).
 I recommend to use the latest released versions of iOS, watchOS, and tvOS.
 Please note that Siri and even Apple's [Home](https://support.apple.com/en-us/HT204893) app still provide only limited HomeKit support.
 To use the full features of Homebridge RPi, you might want to check out some other HomeKit apps, like the [Eve](https://www.evehome.com/en/eve-app) app (free) or Matthias Hochgatterer's [Home+](https://hochgatterer.me/home/) app (paid).

 As HomeKit uses Bonjour to discover Homebridge, the server running Homebridge must be on the same subnet as your iDevices running HomeKit.
 For remote access and for HomeKit automations, you need to setup an Apple TV (4th generation or later), HomePod, or iPad as [home hub](https://support.apple.com/en-us/HT207057).

 ### Command-Line Tool
-Homebridge RPi includes a command-line tool, `rpi`, to interact with the `pigpiod` daemon from the command line.
+Homebridge RPi includes a command-line tool, `rpi`, to interact with the `rgpiod` or `pigpiod` daemon from the command line.
 It takes a `-h` or `--help` argument to provide a brief overview of its functionality and command-line arguments.